 Adonis (God of Beauty and Fertility) was born from a Myrtle Tree because his mother Smyrna (Myrrha) was cursed by Aphrodite (Goddess of Love), thus causing Myrrha to be impregnated by her father, the Syrian king Theias.
 Myrrha prayed to the gods to make her invisible, so they turned her into a myrtle tree.

 Nine months later, a boar ran into the myrtle tree and cracked the bark open and Adonis was born.
-Aphrodite, whose curse created Adonis, ironically fell in love with Adonis and took him in as a son and a lover.
+Aphrodite, whose curse created Adonis, ironically fell in love with Adonis and took him in as a son and a lover who later died in her arms.
 This mythical story became symbolic of the death and resurrection of Adonis, which represented the decay of nature every winter and its revival in spring.
 Annual festivals called Adonia were held to promote the growth of vegetation and the falling of rain.
 The name Adonis has a Phoenician origin (from ʾadōn, Adonai “lord”).

-500 BCE – Athena and the olive tree – a contest between Athena, Goddess of Wisdom, and Poseidon, God of the Sea, determined who would be the protector of Attica in Greece.
+Athena and the olive tree – a contest between Athena, Goddess of Wisdom, and Poseidon, God of the Sea, would determine the protector of Attica in Greece.
 The city would then be named after the god or goddess who gave the citizens the most precious, useful and divine gift.
 With his trident, Poseidon struck a rock, creating a spring of salty water, symbolizing his gift of sea power.
 Athena followed by striking a rock with her spear and produced the olive tree, an offering signifying fruitfulness and peace.
 The citizens chose the gift of Athena and named the city of Athens after her.

 An olive tree still stands – where this legendary competition is said to have taken place.
 It is said that all the olive trees in Athens were descended from that first olive tree offered by Athena.
 The olive tree was associated with athletic competitions held throughout Greece in ancient times.